zship/amd-cli/doc/amd-normalize.1.md

 otherwise transformed by your RequireJS configuration's `paths` property.
 This is the usual way to express module names (e.g. "mout/lang/clone" as opposed to "../lang/clone").

+If <module> is not specified, `amd normalize` will read from stdin.

 SHARED OPTIONS